Pfern/ADER17/material/ADER17_practical.md

 To remove these unwanted sequences, not only you have to look for the sequence in the reads, but also allow for sequencing errors, as well as the presence of incomplete sequences.
 Tools such as [cutadapt](http://cutadapt.readthedocs.io/en/stable/guide.html) do precisely this.

-TASK: In Galaxy, use cutadapt to remove adaptors from sample_adaptors.fastq.
+**Task**: In Galaxy, use cutadapt to remove adaptors from sample_adaptors.fastq.
 In this sample, we know that we used the illumina adaptor GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCT, so try to remove this from the 3' end of reads and see the impact of the procedure.
 What happened?
 You noticed that almost no read was affected.
 This is because what you get is a readthrough, so you actually have the reverse complement of the adaptor.
 Now, try the same procedure but with AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC (reverse complement of the previous).
 Much better, no?

 One issue of removing the adaptors is that you need to know which ones were used in your data.
 FastQC can already tell you which one was used, and you can then go to the illumina manual to search for its sequence.
 Since Illumina is used most of the time, these adaptors are already integrated in tools like Trimmomatic, which also take in consideration issues like reverse complement.

-TASK: Use Trimmomatic to remove adaptors from sample_adaptors.fastq using Truseq adaptors and use FastQC to see the results.
+**Task**: Use Trimmomatic to remove adaptors from sample_adaptors.fastq using Truseq adaptors and use FastQC to see the results.

 Overall, you can use Trimmommatic to do both quality and adaptor trimming.
 Moreover, Trimmomatic includes widely used adaptors and also transparently handles the issue of paired-end, in case you have this.
 So it's probably a good choice for general use.
 There are, nonetheless, several alternative tools that do many of these procedures.

 Task: Use Trimmommatic to do quality filtering and adaptor trimming in sample_quality_and_adaptors.fastq (use Nextera adaptors), as well as in the paired-end example RNA-Seq data (use Truseq adaptors).
 Use FastQC to evaluate the impact of the procedure.
 Notice that, if you're too strict, you may end up loosing valuable data.

-Task: Finally, inspect a complete dataset (your own, or some we provided).
+**Task**: Finally, inspect a complete dataset (your own, or some we provided).
 First, use FastQC to detect potential issues.
 If necessary, use Trimmomatic (or any of the other tools we tried).

 # Learning Outcome 5: Generate alignments of processed reads against a reference genome